This post may contain affiliate links. Please read our disclosure policy.

 So which should you choose?
 If you’re making burgers or meatballs I strongly recommend sticking with ground chicken.
 Ground chicken breast has so little fat that it can be dry in dishes like this.
 If you’re using the protein in a stir fry or soup then you can use either.
 In my experience there’s very little difference in the final texture if you’re crumbling the meat and serving it mixed with vegetables.

-This recipe is delicious for meal prep.
-You can refrigerate in airtight containers in your refrigerator for up to 3 to 4 days.
+This easy recipe is delicious for meal prep.
+Refrigerate in an airtight container in your refrigerator for up to 3-4 days.
 Warm on the stovetop or in the microwave.

-I love a veggie-loaded stir fry like this one with rice (white, brown, or cauliflower).
+I love a veggie-loaded stir fry like this one with white or brown rice.
+Ladle over cauliflower rice to keep this low carb.
 You could also serve this over my Easy Seasoned Roasted Potatoes or Easy Diced Air Fryer Potatoes.

 Ground Chicken and Zucchini Stir Fry